In this guide, you’ll learn how to use the Keras API.

 Visit the API reference

-To learn about this API, you can start by reading the trial definitions from the following examples:
+To learn about this API, you can start by reading the trial definitions in the Iris categorization example.

 Before loading data, visit Prepare Data to understand how to work with different sources of data.